andy139/GitHub-Tutorial/READme.md

 git remote add origin https://github.com/your_username/your_repo_name.git
 ```

+Congrats!
+You've successfully added a git repository to your project.

 ## 6. Making your first commit to GitHub

 Now you've written some code and are ready to commit.
-You need three commands:
+Adding and committing will take a snapshot of your code.
+You need three commands to commit!

 ```
 git add -A
 git commit -m "Some comment"
 git push
 ```